 Step 3 – An opportune time to rethink business processes

-Implementing cloud services will impact your organisation’s operational and business processes, so it’s important to identify those that will be affected.
+Implementing a cloud strategy will impact your organisation’s operational and business processes, so it’s important to identify those that will be affected.
 In particular, determine where the dependencies are for legacy infrastructure and operating technologies.

-This is also a good time to review current processes to see where efficiencies can be made using the cloud.
+This is also a good time to review current processes to see where efficiencies can be made using cloud resources.
 Back-end core business functions can be automated or reconfigured using IaaS and front-end applications can be replaced with SaaS solutions.

 Step 4 – Insourcing or outsourcing?